 - Submit an application to refinance your student loans

-- Finalize the loan application by reviewing the loan terms & signing the documents provided by the lender.
+- Finalize your loan by reviewing its terms and signing the documents your lender provides.

 Student Loan Forgiveness for Engineers

-Here are a few ways in which engineers may qualify for Public Service Loan Forgiveness:
+Here are two ways in which engineers may qualify for PSLF:

 - Working for a non-profit, government agency, or other eligible employers could provide loan forgiveness after 120 payments (10 years)

-- Working as a teacher could provide up to $17,500 in loan forgiveness if working at a low-income school or other eligible agencies
+- Working as a teacher could provide up to $17,500 in loan forgiveness if you work at a low-income school or another eligible agency

 If you aren’t sure which is right for you, research student loan refinancing vs. PSLF.
 While both may help decrease your debt, it’s important to know how they compare before taking the next steps.